Pearapps/KAImportOrganizer/README.md

 2. Move product to somewhere you have easy access to it (or inside of your project root)
 3. Create an `import_config` inside the same directory the binary is for this.

+How it works:

+KAImportOrganizer takes all the imports in a file, coalesces them, and then sorts them.
+It then removes the old import and inserts the new imports.

 ## Your `import_config` file

 Must be a JSON string.
 This defines what files to look at in what directories.
 For example: